 In the event that the parties cannot agree, and a Court must make a decision, there are a number of matters for the Court to consider under the Family Law Act 1975 (Cth).
 The paramount consideration of the Court is what is in the children’s best interests.

-In relation to a dispute concerning a vaccination, the Court may also be guided by independent evidence (such as medical evidence) as to the effects of a proposed vaccine.
+In relation to a dispute concerning whether to vaccinate, the Court may also be guided by independent evidence (such as medical evidence) as to the effects of a proposed vaccine.

 What can I do if we cannot agree?